 For these reasons, Zillow is an obvious "go-to" site when you need to list your rental property.
 However, no site, no matter how sophisticated or popular, is going to fill your rental property with the perfect tenants, if you do not include the right information in your listing.

-Here are our top tips to creating the perfect Zillow listing...
+Here are our top tips for creating the perfect Zillow listing...

 If you know that writing rental listings is not your forte, at least nail the basics.
 This means including the following key information: